delaine3/avocado-app/README.md

 ### Frontend

-- Next.js App Router
+* Next.js App Router
-- TypeScript
+* TypeScript
-- React Server Components
+* React Server Components
-- Client Components where interactivity is required
+* Client Components
-- Tailwind CSS
+* Tailwind CSS
-- Lucide React icons
+* Lucide React icons

 ### Backend and Data

-- Supabase Postgres
+* Supabase Postgres
-- Supabase Auth
+* Supabase Auth
-- Supabase Storage
+* Supabase Storage
-- Row Level Security policies
+* Row Level Security policies
-- Server Actions for mutations
+* Server Actions
-- Vercel deployment
+* Vercel deployment

 ## Core Features

 ### Plant Tracking

-Users can create plant profiles with:
+Users can create plant profiles with a name, start date, stage, location, container type, notes, privacy setting, and care mode.

-- name
-- start date
-- stage
-- location
-- container type
-- soil / water care mode
-- notes
-- public or private visibility

-The `in_soil` flag is one of the more important fields in the app.
-Container type describes the physical setup, but `in_soil` controls the care workflow.
-A plant can be in a tall jar, a water glass, a pot, or outside.
-The app needs to know whether it should receive a water change or watering.
+The `in_soil` field defines the plant’s care workflow.
+Container type describes the physical setup. `in_soil` tells the app whether the plant needs watering or a water change.

+A plant can move between jars, glasses, pots, and outdoor spaces while keeping the correct care behavior attached to its growing medium.

 ### Care Logs

 Each plant can have many care logs.
-A care log can include:
+Logs can include:

-- action type
+* action type
-- care date
+* care date
-- notes
+* notes
-- privacy setting
+* privacy setting
-- one or more photos
+* one or more photos

-Care actions are context-aware.
+Care actions change based on the plant’s care mode.
 Water-propagation plants get options like water changes and root growth.
 Soil plants get options like watering, fertilizing, pruning, pest checks, and mulching.

 ### Multiple Photos Per Care Log

-A care log can have a photo gallery.
-Photos are stored in a separate `care_log_photos` table instead of being squeezed into repeated columns on `care_logs`.
+Care logs can have photo galleries.

-This gives the app a clean one-to-many relationship:
+Photos live in a separate `care_log_photos` table, which gives the app a clean one-to-many relationship:

 ```txt
 plants